celebdor/midonet-charms/midonet-zookeeper/README.md

 Overview
 ========

-This charm provides zookeeper along with open jdk7 if its not installed Before deploying the midonet-cassandra make sure you already deployed midonet-repository juju charm in order to all the neccessary repositories for ubuntu.

-Provides the zookeeper-relation-joined hook to set the ip's zookeeper server for dependency charms.
+This charm installs Apache ZooKeeper which is used by Midonet to store critical path data about the virtual and physical network topology.

 Usage
 =====

     juju deploy midonet-zookeeper

 Note:
 =====

+Ensure that the midonet-repository charm is deployed.

-    if you didnt deploy midonet-repositoy please run the below juju deploy midonet-repository
+juju deploy midonet-repository